Top 10 Best Sites

 “It was about dying with HIV.
 We turned it into living with HIV,” said Ian Anderson, Smart + Strong President and COO.

-We got a chance to chat with Anderson to delve into the details of POZ and its influence.
+We got a chance to chat with Anderson to delve into the details of POZ and its influence on positive singles.

 The faces of POZ have been combating the stigma of HIV and moving a nation toward a more enlightened and hopeful outlook since 1994.